andre-st/goodreads-www/README.md

   - where do they find the info they have to enter
   - how does the service or notifications mail look like
 - slides change when the user changes between the input controls
+- slides are actually HTML and not real screenshots:
+  - I found this easier to update
+  - fonts scale better
+  - page loads faster
-- slides are actually HTML and not real screenshots: I found this easier to update, fonts scale better and the page loads faster; screenshots need editing due to copyrighted book covers
+  - screenshots need editing due to copyrighted book covers

 ### Current